carmaa/inception/README.md

          dumping capabilities
  0.0.5 - Enhanced memory dumping abilities and added samples catalog
  0.0.6 - Added unit testing
- 0.0.7 - Updated Ubuntu signatures and priv. escalation - thanks Adel KHALDI
+ 0.0.7 - Updated Ubuntu signatures and priv. escalation - thanks Adel Khaldi
          from Algeria

-DISCLAIMER
+Disclaimer
 ----------
 Do no evil with this tool.
 Also, I am a pentester, not a developer.
 So if you see weird code that bugs your pythonesque purity senses, drop me a note on how